palomnyk/SCINET_Snakemake_tutorial/workshop.md

 `conda:"env/snk_mk_conda_env.yml",`

 In this specific project only one conda environment is used, but as many as needed can be used.
 Snakemake expects the Conda environment YAML to be found in the workflow/env folder.
+In order to execute jobs on the cluster, the envrioment that you run snakemake from requires the snakemake snakemake-executor-plugin-cluster-generic from line 16.

 {:.copy-code}
 ```bash